aloysius109/Sales-Data-Customer-Segmentation/README.md

 # Sales-Data-Customer-Segmentation
 This project demonstrates analysis of sales data and customer segmentation in Python's Pandas, Matplotlib, Seaborn & Ski-kitLearn.
-There are 2 x Python scripts, one for the data profiling, analysis, and visualisation, and the other for Customer Segmentation using unsupervised machine learning.
+There are 2 x Python scripts, one for the data profiling, analysis, and visualisation, and the other giving examples of Customer Segmentation using unsupervised machine learning.
 There is also a demonstration PPT presentation.
 Some of the Matplotlib charts are reproduced below.

 1. Top 20 Products and Quantity Sold
 ![Top20Products](https://github.com/aloysius109/Sales-Data-Customer-Segmentation/assets/92214796/948a7767-a883-409e-a79a-8018ea23dd3c)